 This is a breakdown of the SEO session Scot Ranney presented at the 2018 Miva Con in March.
-Included is the SEO handout (bottom).
+Included is the SEO handout - scroll down to the bottom of the page for the infographic.

 Let us know if you want us to take a look at your site or Miva Merchant SEO setup.